 The easiest way to start to not feel overwhelmed are the Engaged Subscribers, Unengaged Subscribers, and VIPs.

-If you have a very large list, then you should spend time to think about all of the different segmentations that you can do in the customer engagement tiers.
+If you have a very large list, then you should spend time thinking about all of the different segmentations that you can do in the customer engagement tiers.
 For smaller lists, it makes more sense to do some broad sweeps.

 Engaged Klaviyo Subscribers